RandomFractals/vscode-snippets-viewer/README.md

 # Features

 - View extension snippets grouped by language in the Snippets Tree View ⎇
-- Open the extension snippets file to view the snippets JSON config
+- Open an extension snippets file to view snippets JSON config
-- Go to the snippet definition in the snippet file
+- Go to the snippet definition in a snippet file
-- See the snippet prefix and shortcut keystrokes in the snippets tree
+- See snippet prefix and shortcut keystrokes in the snippets tree view
-- View the snippet description and preview the snippet body code in the snippets tree view markdown tooltip
+- View snippet description and preview snippet body code in the snippets tree view markdown tooltip
-- Insert the snippet from the snippets tree view into the active code editor
+- Insert a snippet from the snippets tree view into the active code editor

 # VSCode Contributions